 Researchers think drops in hormones or fast changes in their levels can cause moodiness and the blues.

 Oestrogen affects key brain chemicals like serotonin, dopamine, and norepinephrine.
 But other hormones, that travel the same paths as neurotransmitters, also play a part in how you feel.
-A combined cream with both hormones can be helpful and your diet also has an impact too.

 Lots of things can trigger these.
 But for some women, drops in oestrogen bring them on.
 That’s why it’s common for headaches to strike right before or during your period, when oestrogen is on the decline.

 11 Loss of libido